-In the HLT master’s program, students learn the mathematical and computational ideas behind these increasingly common technologies.
+In the HLT master’s track, students learn the mathematical and computational ideas behind these increasingly common technologies.
 You will learn how to implement these methods using popular programming languages and open-source frameworks and how to deploy these methods at scale using cloud computing resources and high-performance graphics processing units (GPUs).
 Students will have the opportunity to work on group projects under the direct supervision of distinguished academic researchers in a practicum-style course.
 The HLT track requirements are intended to allow specialization in a particular technology, such as machine translation, machine learning, or automatic speech recognition.

 Introduction to human language technology for computer scientists and engineers

 Analysis for human language technology I